yesinteractive/dadjokes/readme.md

-![alt text](https://github.com/yesinteractive/fsl/blob/master/public/fsl_logo.png)

-## FSL: Fresh Squeezed Limonade PHP Micro-Framework README
+## FSL: Fresh Squeezed Limonade PHP Micro-Framework

-FSL (Fresh Squeezed Limonade) is Yes Interactive's continuation and adaptation of the abandonded Limonade PHP micro framework project (https://github.com/sofadesign/limonade) originally created by Fabrice Luraine.
+FSL (Fresh Squeezed Limonade) is Yes Interactive's renergized continuation and adaptation of the abandonded Limonade PHP micro framework project (https://github.com/sofadesign/limonade) originally created by Fabrice Luraine.
 FSL is extremely lightweight and flexible, which provides a great rapid development framework for Web apps, REST API's and Microservices.
 FSL based apps work great in containerized application environments such as Docker, K8s, Openshift, and more.

+![alt text](https://github.com/yesinteractive/fsl/blob/master/public/fsl_logo.png)

+### Why use FSL? ###

+Controller callbacks can be a function, an object method, a static method or a closure.
+See php documentation to learn more about the callback pseudo-type.
+This flexibility gives developers free range to develop class or classless based apps MVC based applications or more simpler, less structured, functional based applications.
+This flexibility I find is very useful for rapid development of REST based applications and rapid development of microservices.

+### FSL Extension of Limonade ###
+See /lib/fsl_functions.php for a list of provided FSL functions that extend the Limonade framework (sessions management, JWT tokens, encryption, etc.)

+FSL provides additional security to deal with XSS and other threats that were not addressed in the original Limonade framework.

+Enjoy!

 ## FSL Installation ##